hsinyenwu/ggRibo/README_3_dORF_translation.md

 ## Advanced ggRibo part 3: visualizing dORF translation
 Some ORFs are identified downstream of the main ORF.
-Here we visualize a case of dORF in Arabidopsis.
+Here we visualize a case of reported dORF in Arabidopsis.

 **gtf for dORF identified from PMID: 38000896**
 You can copy and paste in your computer to make the *AT1G27950_dORF.gtf* file.